colliecoder/maze-winner/README.md

 ### HTML Canvas

 HTML Canvas is an element in HTML to enable drawing within a set area.
-Maze winner uses HTML canvas to draw the maze walls.
+Maze Generator uses HTML canvas to draw the maze walls.
 Canvas allows the programmer to designate a square or rectangular space within an HTML document that can be "drawn on".
-In maze winner you can find this line of code in the index.html creating the canvas element:
+In Maze Generator you can find this line of code in the index.html creating the canvas element:

 ```
 <canvas id = "canvas" height = "500" width = "500" ></canvas>